Computational-Mechanics-Materials-Lab/DI2008_Python/README.md

     use_digital=True)
 ```

-This driver uses named enumerations to ensure that what settings are being used is clear and concise
+This interface uses named enumerations to ensure that what settings are being used is clear and concise

 ## Current Features:
 * Thermocouples